ZeusOfTheCrows/comp120-tinkering-graphics/README.md

 # comp120-tinkering-graphics
 Python Code for Re-purposing Graphics Algorithms

-Part (A) of COMP120 Assignment 1: Tinkering Graphics - Contracts We have chosen four contracts to split between the four of us, but this does not exclude one another from asking each other for assistance, teamwork is gold after all.
+### Part (A) of COMP120 Assignment 1: Tinkering Graphics - Contracts

+We all worked on our own contracts, sharing just advice rather actually pair programming.

-Cyrus will be undertaking Contract #1 - Dungeon Tile Generator.
+[Cyrus](https://github.com/ZeusOfTheCrows) will be taking ownership of Contract #1 - Dungeon Tile Generator.\
-Adrian will be undertaking Contract #3 - Dungeon Entity Generator, unless he is unavailable or wishes to change contract.
+[Adrian](https://github.com/AdrianRodri) will be taking ownership of Contract #3 - Dungeon Entity Generator, unless he is unavailable or wishes to change contract.\
-Paul will be undertaking Contract #4 - Dungeon Entity Reskinning.
+[Paul](https://github.com/Powll) will be taking ownership of Contract #4 - Dungeon Entity Reskinning.\
-Jakob will be undertaking Contract #5 - Colour Blindness UI Analysis Tool.
+[Jakob](https://github.com/jc220866) will be taking ownership of Contract #5 - Colour Blindness UI Analysis Tool.\

+### Algorithms and Functionality

+The algorithms were distributed amongst the members, each of us implementing at least one into our contracts.